chezze911/linux-server-configuration/README.md

         sudo apt-get install finger
         finger grader
         (provides additional information(login , directory, name, shell, etc) of the user named grader)

 7. Give grader the permission to sudo.
     1.  sudo visudo (edit the sudoers file .
 To save, use sudo visudo to edit the sudoers file otherwise file will not be saved)
     i.  add the below line of code after root ALL=(ALL:ALL) ALL grader ALL=(ALL:ALL) ALL and save it (ctrl-X , then Y and Enter)
     Your new user(grader) is able to execute commands with administrative privileges. ( for example - sudo anycommand) ii.
 You can check the grader entry by entering the command: sudo cat /etc/sudoers

-8. Change the SSH port from 22 to 2200.
-Make sure to configure the Lightsail firewall to allow it.
-    1.  ubuntu@ip-172-13-120:~$ sudo nano /etc/ssh/sshd_config
-    and enter Yes to confirm editing by root
-        i.
-Change port 22 to port 2200 ii.
-Change "PermitRootLogin prohibit-password" to "PermitRootLogin no" to disable root login. iii.
-Change "PasswordAuthentication no" to "PasswordAuthentication yes". iv.
-Add "AllowUsers grader" at end of the file so that we will login through grader and save
-        v.
-Confirm editing was saved by checking the file with: sudo cat /etc/ssh/sshd_config
-    2. Restart the SSH service : sudo service ssh restart

-Warning: When changing the SSH port, make sure that the firewall is open for port 2200 first, so that you don't lock yourself out of the server.
-Review this video for details!
-When you change the SSH port, the Lightsail instance will no longer be accessible through the web app 'Connect using SSH' button.
-The button assumes the default port is being used.
-There are instructions on the same page for connecting from your terminal to the instance.
-Connect using those instructions and then follow the rest of the steps.

 8. Create an SSH key pair for grader using the ssh-keygen tool on your local machine.